FRRouting/frr/doc/user/nexthop_groups.rst

    Allow a Nexthop Group to be configured in ZEBRA, even if the nexthop has neither an interface configured and no `allow-recursion` set.

+.. clicmd:: ibgp

+   Allow a Nexthop Group to be considered as an IBGP nexthop.
+When used in ZEBRA, if `allow-recursion` is not used, some debug information is given.